 A good career counselor will often work late hours to get their job done, investing time in each client to ensure a thorough and satisfactory result.
 Many successful career counselors go on to further their own learning and join the fields of social work, coaching, and vocational counseling in schools.
 Some counselors even move on to outplacement positions and professional recruitment for corporate offices.

-Career counselors work in an unregulated field, however most will hold a masters degree in counseling.
+Most career counselors will hold a masters degree in counseling.
 The requirements can vary by state or country, with a degree in counseling being the common theme.

 Most career counseling programs have specific courses in relationships, cultural and social diversity, human growth and development, professional identity, and research and program evaluation.
 Most masters degree programs will also demand supervised clinical counseling experience.